andyfaff/scipy/PEP/1-Optimizer.rst

 - cleaning the existing API
 - preserving backwards compatibility

-This should be a transparent change to the end-user.
-However, this change will be appreciated by the intermediate or advanced user.
+We propose introducing two new classes, ``Optimizer`` and ``Function``.
+We propose implementing a function ``Optimizer.__next_`` that iterates through the optimization results while trying to minimize a ``Function`` (which contains all gradient information).

-The classes we are proposing are ``Optimizer`` and ``Function``.
-Briefly, ``Optimizer`` takes optimization steps and ``Function`` handles then function and gradient information.
-We detail the exact methods and attributes later, but present a brief example below.
+This should be a transparent change to the end-user of ``minimize``.
+However, the introduction of ``Optimizer`` and ``Function`` will be appreciated by the intermediate or advanced user.
+Either way, the implementation of these classes will clean the ``minimize`` implementation, provide a tighter standard interface and provide other class features.
+We expand upon each of these points after presenting a brief example.

 Example
 -------